 Chile's Bachelet asks forgiveness from indigenous Mapuche

-President Michelle Bachelet on Friday asked for forgiveness from Chile's largest indigenous group for what she said were "errors and horrors" committed by the Chilean state over the years.
-Bachelet also announced plans to provide more resources to the Mapuche community, including financing for infrastructure projects.
+President Michelle Bachelet is asking forgiveness of Chile's largest indigenous group for what she says are "errors and horrors" committed by the state throughout history.
+Bachelet said that she will send a bill to Congress that seeks to create a ministry for the indigenous peoples.

 Discussions